mechcloud/mechcloud-demo-microapp1/README.md

 # mechcloud-demo-microapp1
-This demo micro app provides a number of components (Frames, Layouts, External Pages and Generic Components) which can be consumed in MechCloud sites.
+This demo micro app provides a number of components (Frames, Layouts, External Pages and Generic) which can be consumed in MechCloud sites from a remote deployment.

 **These components are hosted at `https://demo-microapp1.mechcloud.io` too and so you can skip local setup section if you just want to experience these components in a MechCloud site without any modification.**
 * These components are already registered under `Default (Managed)` team and so these will be visible if you are using page designer for a site page created under this team.